tarockey/azure-debug-relay/samples/azure_ml_advanced/README.md

 ## How to run

-1. Start debugging with `Python: AML Adv 2 Listeners` configuration.
+1. Start debugging with `Python: AML Advanced 2 Listeners` configuration.
 1. Run `python3 samples/azure_ml_advanced/remote_pipeline_demo.py --is-debug true --debug-relay-connection-name <hybrid-connection-name>`
 in terminal **on the same machine**.
 Here **hybrid-connection-name** is a name of Azure Relay Hybrid Connection which Azure Relay Shared Access Policy above has `Listen` and `Send` permissions on.